 - This is a great time to sneak in some math talk!
 Your toddler can practice identifying numbers and can hold the ruler to help measure

-- You may also talk about why you are starting at 0 and not 1
+- You may also want to talk about why you are starting at 0 and not 1

 - Find a spot to place your craft outside where your bottle won’t fall and begin measuring!

 There you have it!
-A simple 5 step craft for spring.
+Now you have a gauge to measure rainfall and you’ve practiced some important science and math contepts.
 Be sure to check on your bottle throughout the day and watch it as it fills up!

 Here are some ways that you can extend this quick craft, whether you need to make it more challenging or you want to prolong the fun.